 Our public schools are being purchased by corporations like Pearson and McGraw Hill under the guise of accountability.
 Teachers and students alike are told we are failing and it is demoralizing.
 For people making policies, test scores are more important than human beings.
 Money and greed are driving our schools into the gutter.

 Have you completed any of your higher education online?
-If so, what are the benefits to earning your degree online?

 If I were to get a Master’s now, I would probably do some online because I am a mom and need to be home more.
 At the age of 21, I had the luxury of being able to go away to college.

 In your opinion, what type of student is ideal for the field of early childhood education?
 What skills and attributes contribute to a successful career in the field?